Pop (U2 album): Promotion

+Singles

-SinglesPop featured six international singles, the most the band has released for a single album.
+Pop featured six international singles, the most the band has released for a single album.
 "Do You Feel Loved" and "Gone" were also considered for release.

 The album's first single, "Discothèque", was released on 3 February 1997 and was a huge dance and airplay success in the U.S. and UK.
 It also reached No. 1 in the singles charts of most of European countries including the United Kingdom, where it was their third No. 1 single.
 In the United States, "Discothèque" is notable for being U2's only single since 1991 to crack the top ten of the Billboard Hot 100, peaking at #10.
 However, the song's dance elements and more humorous video (featuring U2 in a discothèque and even imitating The Village People) limited its appeal.
 This started a backlash against U2 and Pop, limiting sales, as many fans felt that the band had gone a bit too far over-the-top in the self-mocking and "ironic" imagery.

 The follow-up single "Staring at the Sun" was released 15 April 1997 and became a Top 40 success in the U.S., but to a lesser extent, peaking at No. 26 on the Billboard Hot 100.
 "Last Night on Earth" was released as the third single on 14 July 1997, but did not crack the top 40, peaking at #57.
 "Please", "If God Will Send His Angels", and "Mofo" were subsequently released as singles, but none reached the Top 100.

 The Please: Popheart Live EP, featuring four live tracks from the PopMart Tour, was also released in most regions.
 In the United States, the four live tracks were instead released on the "Please" single, along with the single version of "Please," itself.